UndergroundCellular/UndergroundCellular.github.io/index.md

 Our modifications to the vanilla Android mainly consist of three parts, as shown in [monitor](https://github.com/UndergroundCellular/UndergroundCellular.github.io/tree/main/monitor).
 First, we add [`SubwayDetection.java`](https://github.com/UndergroundCellular/UndergroundCellular.github.io/blob/main/monitor/SubwayDetection.java) to detect when a device boards a subway.
 Second, once the device is confirmed to be in a subway environment,
-    Android-MOD initiates our dedicated data recording service ([`SubwayDataCollection.java`](https://github.com/UndergroundCellular/UndergroundCellular.github.io/blob/main/monitor/SubwayDataCollection.java)) to log the network states we are concerned with (as listed [here](#data-release)).
+    SubCell initiates our dedicated data recording service ([`SubwayDataCollection.java`](https://github.com/UndergroundCellular/UndergroundCellular.github.io/blob/main/monitor/SubwayDataCollection.java)) to log the network states we are concerned with (as listed [here](#data-release)).
 Third, to monitor the frame rate of the foreground app and detect VSSes, we modify the graphics layer compositor of Android
     by adding a timer task (`MonitorFrameRate`) in [`SurfaceFlinger.cpp`](https://github.com/UndergroundCellular/UndergroundCellular.github.io/blob/main/monitor/SurfaceFlinger.cpp) and updating `onPostComposition` in [`Layer.cpp`](https://github.com/UndergroundCellular/UndergroundCellular.github.io/blob/main/monitor/Layer.cpp) for the statistics of composed layers.